 Today, we actually use 2 different tools to help them figure it out.

-If they don’t actually have a business idea, our system will guide them through a process of identifying one.
+If they don’t have a business idea, then our system will guide them through a process of identifying one.

 The end result is a custom-made business idea that makes sense.

-We have a FREE, mini-training to help you identify and/or validate your business idea.
+We offer a mini-training that includes these tools to help you identify and/or validate your business idea.
 It’s called Identifying a Business Idea That Fits YOU.

 In the end, a proper and thorough self-evaluation is a necessary first step for every new entrepreneur.

-It's amazing really, just how much time and energy this simple process can save!
+It's amazing really, just how much time and energy a proper evaluation process can save!